 In this context, we are talking about the total or “back-end” debt ratio.
 It looks at all of the person’s combined debts – car payments, credit cards, student loans, as well as the mortgage loan they are about to take on.

-In the past, Freddie Mac and Fannie Mae imposed a debt-to-income ratio limit of 45% for most mortgage borrowers.
-There are exceptions to these requirements, but that was the general threshold applied to most scenarios.
+In the past, Fannie Mae has imposed a debt-to-income ratio limit of 45% for most mortgage borrowers.
+There are exceptions to these requirements, but that was the general threshold applied to most lending scenarios.
 Going forward, they have announced they will increase the DTI limit to 50%.

 Doug Duncan, chief economist for Fannie Mae, said that this change represents a small risk that could improve access to mortgage loans for many borrowers.